tferracina/ArDCA-Python/writeup.typ

 $
   J_(i j) = 1/2 (J_(i j)^((i))+J_(i j)^((j))).
 $
 This decomposition reduces per-solve dimensionality and, crucially, enables trivial parallelization across CPU cores or nodes, which is the primary source of the runtime gain.

-Because each $J_(i j)$ is regularized twice (once in the regression for $i$ and once for $j$), the coupling penalty parameter must be halved relative to the symmetric formulation.
-Typical values are $lambda_h = 0.01$ and $lambda_J' = 0.005$.
-Before averaging, the two independently inferred coupling blocks are each shifted into the zero-sum gauge to ensure consistency,
+Since each $J_(i j)$ is regularized twice (once in the regression for $i$ and once for $j$), the coupling penalty parameter must be halved relative to the symmetric formulation.
+Before averaging, the two independently inferred coupling blocks are each shifted into the zero-sum gauge to ensure consistency.
-$
-  hat(J)_(i j)(k,l)= J_(i j) (k,l) - J_(i j)(:,l)- J_(i j) (k,:) + J_(i j) (:,:).
-$
 For scoring, the method adopts the Corrected Frobenius Norm (CFN): first compute the Frobenius norm of $hat(J)_(i j)$ excluding the gap state,
 $
   "FN"_(i j) = sqrt(sum_(k,l != "gap") hat(J)_(i j) (k, l)^2),
 $
 then apply the Average Product Correction
 $
   cal(S)^"CFN"_(i j) = "FN"_(i j) - ("FN"_(i :) "FN"_(: j)) / "FN"_(: :)
 $

-The combination of asymmetric regression and symmetrization, regularization scaling, gauge alignment, and CFN scoring yields essentially the same contact accuracy as the original plmDCA, but at a fraction of the runtime, making large protein families and long sequences tractable in practice.
+The combination of asymmetric regression and symmetrization yields similar contact accuracy as the original plmDCA, but at a fraction of the runtime, making large protein families and long sequences tractable in practice.

 == Boltzmann Machine DCA (2018)
 In mfDCA accuracy was traded for speed via the small-coupling inversion; in plmDCA, a product of sitewise conditionals was optimized, avoiding the global partition function. bmDCA@bmDCA instead proposes a solution closer to the statistical ideal: fitting the full Potts model by maximizing the true likelihood, using Monte Carlo Markov Chains to estimate intractable expectations.
 Improving on this, adabmDCA@adabmDCA introduces an adaptive procedure to keep sampling reliable and efficient.
 The result is a generative model that (by construction) matches the empirical one- and two-site statistics of the reweighted MSA.